An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2015

 Where did the German Rabb family come from?
 What is the German Rabb family crest and coat of arms?
 When did the Rabb family first arrive in the United States?
 Where did the various branches of the family go?
 What is the Rabb family history?The name is derived from an Old-German personal name, which meant "raven."

 Spelling variations of this family name include: Raabe, Rabe, Rab, Raaber, Raber, Rave (northern Germany), Rabe, Rabl (Bavaria), Rable, Rabb, Raab and many more.

 First found in Austria, where the name was anciently associated with the tribal conflicts of the area.
 They declared allegiance to many nobles and princes of early history, lending their influence in struggles for power and status within the region.
 They branched into many houses, and their contributions were sought by many leaders in their search for power.
 Chronicles first mention Kunz Rabl of Prague in 1385.

 This web page shows only a small excerpt of our Rabb research.
 Another 382 words(27 lines of text) covering the years 1230, 1350, 1545, 1703, 1745, 1831, and 1852 are included under the topic Early Rabb History in all our PDF Extended History products.

 Another 46 words(3 lines of text) are included under the topic Early Rabb Notables in all our PDF Extended History products.

 Some of the first settlers of this family name were:

-Rabb Settlers in the United States in the 18th Century
+Rabb Settlers in United States in the 18th Century

-Rabb Settlers in the United States in the 19th Century
+Rabb Settlers in United States in the 19th Century

 The Rabb Family Crest was acquired from the Houseofnames.com archives.
 The Rabb Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.